- Lassa fever is an acute viral haemorrhagic illness of 2-21 days duration that occurs in West Africa.

 - The Lassa virus is transmitted to humans via contact with food or household items contaminated with rodent urine or faeces.

-- Person-to-person infections and laboratory transmission can also occur, particularly in hospitals lacking adequate infection prevent and control measures.
+- Person-to-person infections and laboratory transmission can also occur, particularly in hospitals lacking adequate infection prevention and control measures.

 - Lassa fever is known to be endemic in Benin, Ghana, Guinea, Liberia, Mali, Sierra Leone, and Nigeria, but probably exists in other West African countries as well.

 - The overall case-fatality rate is 1%.
 Observed case-fatality rate among patients hospitalized with severe cases of Lassa fever is 15%.

 - Early supportive care with rehydration and symptomatic treatment improves survival.